 A plan was exhibited in November 2016 for comment.
 There was opposition from cyclists concerned with several aspects, and residents affected by loss of parking.
-After a year’s delay a revised concept plan has been put on yoursayinnerwest.com.au and a final plan is expected to go to the InnerWest Council Traffic Committee and Council in February 2018.
-This approval is needed before detailed design can proceed.
+After a year’s delay a revised concept plan was put on yoursayinnerwest.com.au and a final plan went to the InnerWest Council Traffic Committee and Council in February 2018.
+This approval was needed before detailed design could proceed.

 The stated aim of encouraging higher use by cyclists from the “interested but concerned” category remains questionable, given that the hilly nature of the road may be a more significant barrier to cycling use than perceived safety.

 The footbridge at Victoria Rd is a narrow and steep climb for cyclists.
 The Council pressured RMS to update the bridge, based on predicted growth in pedestrian traffic.
-[Note added in September 2017: plans in the EIS released for the M4-M5 Extension show the footbridge being removed, to allow for an extra lane of traffic on Victoria Rd.
-Also a path through the railyard from near Justin St to join the Anzac Bridge approach east of Victoria Rd.]
+It has turned out though that plans in the EIS released in September 2017 for the M4-M5 Extension show the footbridge being removed, to allow for an extra lane of traffic on Victoria Rd.
+Plans also show a path through the railyard and under Victoria Rd from Justin St to join the Anzac Bridge approach east of Victoria Rd.]

-Previous calls by Bike Sydneyfor a bicycle link (City West Cycle Link) through the railway cutting under Balmain Rd and Norton St were rejected when the light rail was approved, but there are still hopes a tunnel (semi circular profile, chewed out from the rock wall of the cutting) next to the railway is feasible, or even a tunnel that does not involve the light rail cutting, which could start anywhere convenient, say near the foot of Lilyfield Rd.
+Previous calls by Bike Sydney for a bicycle link (City West Cycle Link) through the railway cutting under Balmain Rd and Norton St were rejected when the light rail was approved, but there are still hopes a tunnel (semi circular profile, chewed out from the rock wall of the cutting) next to the railway is feasible, or even a tunnel that does not involve the light rail cutting, which could start anywhere convenient, say near the foot of Lilyfield Rd.
 A local engineer said it was feasible technically, but would involve closing the light rail for a time.
-There will be a large amount of tunnelling equipment at the “dive site” at Darley Rd for the M4East-M5 tunnel.
+There will be a large amount of tunnelling equipment at the “dive sites” for the M4East-M5 tunnel.
 Also not known is if a way past the new light rail stabling and maintenance sidings at the eastern end of the cutting is possible.

 IWBC has written a letter to TfNSW about the use of the rail yard and the need for the CWCL.
 Inner West Council passed a motion supporting the CWCL in 2018.
 [Note in June 2019: little action on this front, it now appears to me that a tunnel is unlikely.]

-IWBC is opposed to the use of a narrow two way cycle path down the steep hill from James St to Hawthorne Canal, and believes the present layout is the best option there (uphill bike lane, downhill share with traffic).
+IWBC was opposed to the proposed use of a narrow two way cycle path down the steep hill from James St to Hawthorne Canal, and believes the present layout is the best option there (uphill bike lane, downhill share with traffic).
 The section between James St and Balmain Rd could have bike lanes on either side.
 Elsewhere a cycleway on one side (the south, where there are few side streets and is non-residential) may be acceptable, but needs to be wider.